-In Candy Cane Calamity, students design the lightest-weight container possible they can “ship” two candy canes in without damaging the candy canes.
+In this Winter or Christmas STEM Activity, Candy Cane Calamity, students design the lightest-weight container possible they can “ship” two candy canes in without damaging the candy canes.

 As you may already be aware, I’ve found creating video walk-throughs of my STEM challenges is a great way to explain the important details: materials, set-up, tips, modifications, extensions, and more!
-Check out the video below to learn more about Candy Cane Calamity.
+Check out the video below to learn more about the Christmas STEM activity, Candy Cane Calamity.
 However, if you prefer to read, you’ll find the video transcribed at the end of this post.

 Modifications for Social Distance & Distance Learning:

 Of course!
 I can’t help myself!
 You’ll find all five of the Christmas/Winter STEM challenges I’ve created in the 5-challenge bundle briefly described in this post.
 Each challenge post is linked there for the walk-through videos and more details.
 You can also find this Winter and Christmas STEM activity alone (top left) or in a bundle of 5 Christmas and Winter STEM activities (top right).
 You may also like the Late Winter STEM Activities Bundle & the Valentine’s Day STEM Activities Bundle.
 Please reach out with any questions and tag me in photos of your students’ work on Facebook & Instagram if you want to give me a smile this holiday season!

 You can also find this Winter or Christmas STEM activity, Candy Cane Calamity, on Etsy!